PagoFacil/PagoFacil101/docs_en/recurring_payments.md

 Requests can send POST or GET data and depending on which ENDPOINT is being invocated response format vary.

+### API Keys

+Before getting to down to the code you should get your API Keys which are two sets: one set will work for Tests Environment, and the other one for Production Environment.
+This was thought this way in order to avoid any confusion on wich environment is being used.
+This keys are available on your [account manager](https://manager.pagofacil.net).

+### API Secret

+In order to fulfill request for specific methods API Engine will ask for an *API Secret key**, to get this key ask us at soporte-at-pagofacil-dot-net how to get it.

+Methods which require this API Secret Key are:
+- recurring charge cancelation
+- reporting

+### Environments

 There are two different sets of endpoints: **tests** and **production**, and are intended to be used as each name suggests:

 ## Tests Environment